QEDan/ml-engine-demo/README.md

 # ml-engine-demo
 A small demo of how to use the Machine Learning Engine on Google Cloud Platform.
-This repo accompanies a presentation done for the Vancouver Machine Learning in Production Meetup group.
+This repo accompanies a presentation done for the [Vancouver Machine Learning in Production Meetup group](https://www.meetup.com/LearnDataScience/events/250289055/).

+The presentation slides are [available here](https://docs.google.com/presentation/d/1z7YSvw8RBk_bekTvVJGTUv3K6efXEjY4RaUD8wU-Z9s/edit?usp=sharing).

 ## Talk Abstract
 Machine Learning Engine is a product on Google Cloud Platform that allows for highly managed